Icelandic summer is calling you for an adventure. | Check this out!

 The dry suits are specially made to float on the surface of the water, it is really hard to get underwater as there is air inside.
 It will also keep the body warm and in most cases dry.
 However, the hands and the head are protected by neoprene, which is made to heat the water that gets trapped in it.
 A diving mask, flippers and a snorkel will also be given.

-Many people wonder how to put on all this snorkeling stuff?
+Many people wonder how to put on all this snorkeling stuff.
 Your guide will help you to prepare for the tour, and if you want to get an idea of it before coming to Silfra, here’s a “How to put on snorkeling gear” video to help you out!

 Next up, your instructor will give you a safety brief so you understand what to do and how to behave in the water.
 You’ll also learn some interesting information about Silfra.
 There are a few things people should avoid while diving or snorkeling at Silfra.
 Check out what NOT to do while at Silfra and be prepared!

-The big moment has come: everyone in the water!
+The big moment has come: Everyone in the water!
 For the first few minutes, it will be a little hard with the cold water brushing against the face and hands.
 In time, your limbs will become a little numb for the rest of the journey, but it’s just a matter of getting used to it.

 The tour will last for about 30 to 40 minutes as the guide will show around the four main parts of Silfra: Big Crack, Silfra Hall, Silfra Cathedral and Silfra Lagoon.
 First, Big Crack is Silfra’s narrowest section, where the continental plates are so close that it is almost possible to touch them both at the same time.

-Then, Silfra Hall is where the bright colors and the clarity inside the fissure can truly be seen.
+Silfra Hall is where the bright colors and the clarity inside the fissure can truly be seen.
 It is also possible to see lake Thingvallavatn, which is 150 meters (492 feet) away from here.

 Guided Snorkeling Tour in Silfra